-Activities can be hardcoded, but code is arguably not the optimal formalism to describe an activity.
+Hardcoding activities does indeed work, though code is arguably not the optimal formalism to describe an activity.
 While activities can be limited to executing some local computation, it frequently requires external tool interaction.
-Such external tools can be anything, for example a (highly-optimized) simulator, or a modelling tool.
-In such cases, hardcoding the potentially complex interaction protocol is far from ideal.
-Indeed, the behaviour of protocols exhibits timing (e.g., network timeouts, delays), reactivity (e.g., responding to an incoming message), and concurrency (e.g., orchestrating multiple tools concurrently).
+Such external tools can be anything, for example a (highly-optimized) simulator that was previously defined.
+In such case, hardcoding the potentially complex interaction protocol is far from ideal.